-Further information on LANXESS and the SDGs

-Businesses have a responsibility to actively contribute toward mitigating the impact of climate change, helping to prevent negative consequences such as climate-induced property damage as well as disruptions to production and supply chains.
-This is why defossilization - avoiding the use of fossil sources and the associated CO2e emissions - has become a key element in a comprehensive structural change that will affect all industry sectors, the whole of society and almost all areas of our lives.
+Further information on LANXESS and the SDGs The economy has a responsibility to actively contribute toward mitigating the impact of climate change, helping to prevent negative consequences such as climate-induced property damage as well as disruptions to production and supply chains.
+This is why defossilization - the elimination of carbon-containing emissions from fossil fuels - has become a key element in a comprehensive structural change that will affect all industry sectors, the whole of society and almost all areas of our lives.
 This direction also decisively shapes the corporate activity of LANXESS.
 As a responsible specialty chemicals company, we are committed to protecting the climate and limiting global warming through our business activities, our products and our dedication.
 This is why we have made it our mission to continuously reduce our greenhouse gas (GHG) emissions and become climate-neutral by 2040.
 This commitment is anchored in our Corporate Policy.
-It is in line with the goals of the Paris Climate Agreement of the United Nations Framework Convention on Climate Change to limit global warming to 1.5 °C. In addition it meets the requirements of the "Green Deal," the EU's central climate protection roadmap, as confirmed by the Science Based Target Initiative (SBTi).
+It is in line with the goals of the Paris Climate Agreement of the United Nations Framework Convention on Climate Change to limit global warming to 1.5 °C and fulfills the requirements of the "Green Deal," the EU's central climate protection roadmap.

 LANXESS Corporate Policy

 Our climate strategy is based on the systematic and integrated management of our GHG emissions.
 This process also includes sustainability reporting based on national and international standards as well as the active management of climate-related opportunities and risks.
-The core of our climate strategy comprises a range of measures aimed primarily at reducing Scope 1 and 2 emissions.
+The core of our climate strategy comprises a range of measures aimed primarily at reducing our own Scope 1 and 2 emissions.
 We are implementing a clear schedule for becoming climate-neutral by 2040, with specific projects based on available technologies.
-We are also scrutinizing our Scope 3 emissions in the supply chain and developing a strategy for establishing climateneutral and circular value chains.
+We are also scrutinizing our Scope 3 emissions in the supply chain and developing a strategy for establishing climate-neutral and circular value chains.

+LANXESS Climate Strategy